Nawab Ayaz Jogezai

 He is the convener of Pashtun Ulasi Qaumi Jirga ("Pashtun National Council").
-The Jirga was held in March 1998 and was attended by the majority of tribal elders throughout Southern Pashtunkhwa (a heavily Pashtun populated area of Balochistan).
+The Jirga was held in March 1998 and was attended by the majority of tribal elders throughout Northern Balochistan (a heavily Pashtun populated area of Balochistan).

 He participated in a Peace Jirga commissioned by Afghan President Hamid Karzai in late 2008.
-In Kabul, Nawab Jogezai had a series of meetings to discuss Pashtun unity with Asfandyar Wali Khan, Mahmood Khan Achakzai and President Karzai.He has good relation with Pashtun tribal leader Zafar Habib Kudezai.
+In Kabul, Nawab Jogezai had a series of meetings to discuss Pashtun unity with Asfandyar Wali Khan, Mahmood Khan Achakzai and President Karzai.
+He has good relation with Pashtun tribal leader Zafar Habib Kudezai.

 From 11 to 14 March 2022, he was part of the Pashtun National Jirga, which was held in Bannu, Khyber Pakhtunkhwa to discuss the critical issues faced by the Pashtuns in Pakistan and Afghanistan.